apigeek/architect/README.md

 ApiGeek:Architect is an automation and orchestration tool for software teams.

-Architect embeds an english language scripting to help simplify software development.
+Architect uses English as a scripting language to help simplify, standardise and socialise software development.

-Our mantra is:

-- Simplify
-- Standardise
-- Socialise

 We take a Business Driven Development (BDD) approach to designing, deploying and governing software systems.